 Government Contractor Marketing—2 Winning Strategies

-An infographic from the U.S. Government Accountability Office (GAO) examines the more than $586 billion spent on Fiscal Year 2019 government contracts, accounting for almost 40 percent of the government’s discretionary spending.
+An infographic from the U.S. Government Accountability Office (GAO) examines the more than $665 billion spent on the Fiscal Year 2020 government contracts.
+This is a YOY increase of over $70 billion.

-According to Judy Bradt, a respected strategic advisor on government business and published author, “Many GovCons use databases to look for their next opportunity and can waste THOUSANDS of dollars and hours chasing work.
+Judy Bradt, a respected strategic advisor on government business and published author,“Many GovCons use databases to look for their next opportunity and can waste THOUSANDS of dollars and hours chasing work.
 That’s ‘Opportunity Illusion.’
-Instead of asking, ‘What can I bid?’, winners focus on the right question: ‘Who’s my buyer?’ “
+Instead of asking, ‘What can I bid?’, winners focus on the right question: ‘Who’s my buyer?’”

 The inbound methodology is a response to a fundamental shift in consumer behavior.
-A majority of consumers—with government agencies being one of the largest—have already made their purchasing decision prior to contacting any potential vendors
+The majority of consumers—with government agencies being one of the largest—have already made their purchasing decision prior to contacting any potential vendors.

-Contracting officer decisions are often based on their own online research and influence regarding risk mitigation, brand reputation, and visibility.
-This means your potential customers have already decided what they want—and who they will consider working with—before you even know they are interested.
+Contracting officers typically rely upon their own experience, personal influences, and online research when making decisions regarding risk mitigation, brand reputation, and visibility.
+This means your potential customers have already decided what they want—and who they want to work with—before you even know they are interested.

 Federal Buyer Personas